amazon-science/sccl/README.md

 The data format is (text, text1, text2) where text1 and text2 are the column names of augmented pairs.
  See our NAACL paper for details about the learning objective.

-Step-1. check and run `bash get_data.sh` (default path is `pre_data`),  download the original datasets from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data,
+Step-1. check and run `bash get_data.sh` (default path is `pre_data`),  download the original datasets from https://github.com/rashadulrakib/short-text-clustering-enhancement/tree/master/data.
+The `git clone` is commented in get_data.sh , so please take a look before running.

-step-2. then `bash preprocess_data.sh` to obtain the augmented data (default in `processed_data`) using the code in ./AugData/
+step-2. then `. preprocess_data.sh` to obtain the augmented data (default in `processed_data`) using the code in ./AugData/.
+It requires GPU acceleration.
+Please check the gpuid.

 step-3 run the code via the following: